WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 TODO: Function & structured programming could be merged

-"Function" is a common concept in almost all programming languages.
+"Function" is a common concept in almost all high-level programming languages.
 Though it may have different names in different languages like subroutine, routine, subprogram or procedure, those names are sharing the same idea which is to offer reusable execution units for the programmers.
-This has not been changed since the concept of function was initially conceived during the work of ENIAC — the world's first computer, and introduced in FORTRAN with the name "subroutine".
+This has not been changed since the concept of function was initially conceived during the work of ENIAC — the world's first computer, and brought to high-level programming languages by FORTRAN with the name "subroutine".

 TODO: An example of the FORTRAN subroutine.

-But people then have found that programs would be better understood if:
+As programming evolved, people have found that programs would be better understood if:

 - Variables are only accessible within the block of a control structure like the `IF` statement or loop.